mendersoftware/mender-docs/301.Troubleshoot/10.Hosted-Mender-migration/docs.md

 Hosted Mender instances are now available in [multiple regions](../../11.General/00.Hosted-Mender-regions/docs.md) as a result of our expansion.
 This document will describe the migration process if you currently have a fleet of devices operating in one instance and would like to move them to another one.

-!!
-Migration between instances without risks requires support assistance and is a payed service available only to the Enterprise plan.
+Please note that this method only applies for HM mender instances and isn't applicable for on-prem migrations.

 !!
-If you wish to migrate your account please contact us on [support@mender.io](mailto:support@mender.io?subject=Tenant%20migration) with the subject **Tenant migration**.
+Migration between instances involves manual operations, requires support assistance, and is available as a paid service.
 !!
-Please note that this method only applies for HM mender instances and isn't applicable for on-prem migrations.
+If you wish to migrate your account please reach out to using the [contact form](https://mender.io/contact-us).

 ## Introduction